 Why follow-through mattered more than the donation

-The JPost piece stresses that Shaare Zedek staff did not simply identify the need and send equipment onward.
-They arranged training, troubleshooting, and continued support.
+The JPost piece stresses that Shaare Zedek staff identified the need, sent equipment onward, and arranged training, troubleshooting, and continued support.

 The first gesture is easy in philanthropy.
 The harder thing is the dull middle: bureaucracy, travel, translation, device maintenance, remote advising, and making sure the local clinicians can actually absorb the skill.